Uniqueness of Limit Models in Classes with Amalgamation: Towers

 To prove the uniqueness of limit models we will construct a model which is simultaneously a $(\mu,\theta_1)$-limit model over some fixed model $M$ and a $(\mu,\theta_2)$-limit model over $M$.
-Notice that, by Fact \ref{unique limits}, it is enough to construct a model $M^*$ that is simultaneously a $(\mu,\omega)$-limit model and a $(\mu,\theta)$-limit model for arbitrary $\theta$.
+Notice that, by Fact \ref{unique limits}, it is enough to construct a model $M^*$ that is simultaneously a $(\mu,\omega)$-limit model and a $(\mu,\theta)$-limit model for arbitrary ordinal $\theta<\mu^+$.
 By Fact \ref{sigma and cf(sigma) limits} we may assume that $\theta$ is a limit ordinal $<\mu^+$ such that $\theta=\mu\cdot\theta$.

-So, we actually construct an array of models with $\omega +1$ rows, such that the bottom corner of the array ($M^*$) will be a $(\mu,\theta)$-limit model witnessed by a tower of models as described in the first paragraph of this section.
-This tower will appear in the last column of the array.
-We will see that $M^*$ is a $(\mu,\theta)$-limit model by examining the last (the $\omega$th) row of the array.
-This last row will be an $\prec_{\K}$-increasing sequence of models, $\bar M^*$ of length $\theta_2$.
-However we will not be able to guarantee that $M^*_{i+1}$ is universal over $M^*_i$.
-Thus we need another method to conclude that $M^*$ is a $(\mu,\theta_2)$-limit model.
-This involves attaching more information to our tower $\bar M^*$.
+So, we actually construct an array of models with $\omega +1$ rows and the number of columns of this array will have the same cofinality as $\theta$.
+See the big picture of the construction on page~\pageref{picture:construction}.
+We intend to carry out the construction {\bf down} and {\bf to the right} in that picture.
+In the array, the bottom right hand corner ($M^*$) will be a $(\mu,\omega)$-limit model witnessed by a chain of models as described in the first paragraph of this section.
+This chain will appear in the last column of the array.
+We will see that $M^*$ is a $(\mu,\theta)$-limit model by examining the last (the $\omega^{\mbox{th}}$) row of the array.
+This last row will be an $\prec_{\K}$-increasing sequence of models, $\bar M^*$ whose length will have the same cofinality as $\theta$.
+However we will not be able to guarantee that $M^*_{i+1}$ is universal over $M^*_i$ in this last row.
+Thus we need another method to conclude that $M^*$ is a $(\mu,\theta)$-limit model.
+This involves attaching more information to our sequence $\bar M^*$.
+We call this accessorized sequence of models a tower (see Definition~\ref{def:towers} below).
+Each row in our construction of the array of models will be such a tower.